Campus Life

 Campus Safety

-The CSULB Night Escort Program is a free safety service conducted by campus Community Service Officers (CSOs).
-Students can request a CSO escort by calling the University Police non-emergency line at 562.985.4101 (extension 5-4101 from a campus phone).
+The CSULB Night Escort Program is a free safety service conducted by our campus Community Service Officers (CSOs).
+You may request a CSO escortby calling the University Police non-emergency line at 562.985.4101 (extension 5-4101 from a campus phone).
+If necessary, you may also request an escort by using one of the "Blue Light" emergency telephones located throughout campus.

 The CSULB Police Department strives to maintain the highest standards of excellence by developing personnel and utilizing new technologies to cultivate a safe learning and work environment for students, faculty, and staff.